MooersLab / latex-emacs

 Over the past several decades, many Emacs and package developers have developed a suite of packages to aid the writing of LaTeX documents.
 These features support efficient editing of LaTeX documents.

-Of course, other text editors have these features too.
-However, Emacs seems to me to be the most extensible.
-In my opinion, it is the ultimate editor: Once you become competent at it, you will not make another editor your primary editor.
+Of course, other text editors have these features too, but Emacs is the most extensible.
+It is the ultimate editor: Once you become competent at Emacs, you will not make another editor your primary editor.
+You might still use other editors, but Emacs will meet most of your needs.

 Emacs has been under development for 45 years.
 According to the Lindy effect, it should be available for another 45 years.